 How Fast Should A 60-Year-Old Cycle?

 9-11 miles per hour is the average speed recommended for a 60-year-old cyclist.
 But it is not a hard and fast rule.
 It depends on your physical health and stamina.
-You can increase or decrease the speed according to your own comfort.
+You can increase or decrease the speed according to your comfort.

 Conclusion

 Cycling is a wonderfully engaging activity for people of all ages.
 At any age, it is important to prioritize your health and listen to what your body is trying to tell you.
 Nevertheless, it’s never too late to start a new activity.
 If you feel like riding a bike and are in good health, then don’t waste time.
-Jump on the wheels and get going.
-Happy Riding!

 Also Read: How Cycling is Creating Jobs For The Future: The Spokes of Success